Pallavi-Nallapaneni/weather-environmental-ml-analysis/README.md

 # Weather & Environmental ML Analysis

-An end-to-end Python pipeline for analyzing daily weather observations, exploring long-term temperature and precipitation patterns, and predicting next-day maximum temperature using time-series-aware machine learning.
+An end-to-end Python pipeline for analyzing daily weather observations, exploring long-term temperature and precipitation patterns, and predicting next-day temperature anomalies using time-series-aware machine learning.

 The primary data path uses real observations from NOAA's Global Historical Climatology Network-Daily (GHCN-Daily) archive.
 An offline synthetic-data fallback is also included so the pipeline can be run without internet access.

+The machine-learning model predicts how much warmer or cooler tomorrow's maximum temperature is expected to be compared with the seasonal climatological norm.
+This anomaly-based approach reduces the trivial effect of seasonal temperature patterns and provides a more meaningful test of weather-persistence signals.

 ## Project Overview

 This project demonstrates:

 - Real-world weather data acquisition
 - Data cleaning and missing-value handling
 - Time-series feature engineering